NYU Center for the Study of Asian American Health

 CSAAH’s full research studies—one on diabetes led by Nadia S. Islam, PhD, and another on stomach cancer led by Simona C. Kwon, DrPH, MPH—aim to address the knowledge gap in sustainable, scalable health interventions coordinated with healthcare systems and community-based providers.

-For each research track study, we will develop and test integrated and sustainable interventions aimed at building on community assets, improve structural competency and healthcare access, and reduce disease disparities among Asian Americans.
+For each research track study, we develop and test integrated and sustainable interventions aimed at building on community assets, improve structural competency and healthcare access, and reduce disease disparities among Asian Americans.

 Career Development and Pilot Project Program